- Symbols used

 - Minimize the privileges of users and services as much as possible.

 - Use a different username and password for each site or service.

 - Use two-factor authentication where possible, especially for privileged accounts.

 - Enforce a password policy with strict length and complexity requirements.

 - Replace all default passwords with stronger ones that are unique and meet strict password policy requirements.

 Monitor the security situation

 - Keep software up to date.
 Do not delay installing patches.

 - Test and educate employees regarding information security.

 - Make sure that insecure resources do not appear on the network perimeter.
 Regularly take an inventory of Internet-accessible resources, check their security, and remediate any vulnerabilities found.
-It is a good idea to monitor the news for any new vulnerabilities: this gives a head start in identifying affected resources and applying necessary patches.
+It is a good idea to monitor the news for any new vulnerabilities: this gives a head start in identifying affected resources and taking necessary measures.